Advancing treatments with patients in mind

 These new agents encourage the body’s immune system to target the cancer cells.
 This approach, Gregory says, kills more cancer cells than previous treatments while limiting lasting side effects by protecting patients’ normal cells.

-At the The Coleman Foundation Comprehensive Leukemia Clinic, which also recently opened at Rush, physicians have a similar focus on finding treatments that both fight cancer and improve patients' quality of life.
+At the The Coleman Foundation Comprehensive Leukemia Clinic, physicians have a similar focus on finding treatments that both fight cancer and improve patients' quality of life.

 For example, Melissa Larson, MD, director of the clinic, is enrolling patients in a nationwide trial of a new chemotherapeutic pill to treat acute leukemias — with promising results.
 The medication, called sapacitabine, put one patient's leukemia into remission for 20 months, compared with a median survival of 6 months for his type of disease.